libretro/docs/docs/library/gearboy.md

 	Select which Memory Bank Controller (MBC or mapper) is emulated.

-    - *Auto* selects the best MBC based in the rom.
+    - *Auto* selects the best MBC based on the rom.
     - *ROM Only* forces no MBC.
     - *MBC 1* forces MBC 1.
     - *MBC 2* forces MBC 2.